christophfranke/signal-chain/README.md

    // here we can add a comment to the user document.getElementById('add-comment').addEventListener('click', () => {
-      user.meta.comments.push({ ... })
+      user.meta.comments.push({ ... }) // push the new comment
    })

-   // up until here, we have plain javascript, nothing special yet
+   // up until here, we have plain javascript
-   // we still can react to these changes without breaking the existing code const numberOfComments = $.primitive.connect(
+   // we can now react to state updates without changing the existing code const numberOfComments = $.primitive.connect(
       $.emit(user), // emit the user object
       $.listen.key('meta'), // listen to the meta key